 - Durable outsole with sufficient traction

 - Easily machine washable

-If you're a cold weather runner who is looking for barefoot shoes, the Vibram FiveFingers Lontra may just be the perfect shoe for you.
+If you're a cold weather runner who is looking for barefoot shoes, the Vibram FiveFingers Lontra may just be the perfect shoes for you.
 With these shoes, you can run with confidence in all weather and on all terrain.
 The waterproof features will be much appreciated when running through wet grass or even shallow streams.
 Breathability was certainly sacrificed some in order to achieve the waterproofing, so keep that in mind if taking these out in warm weather.
-Overall, Vibram was able to add some much needed features to a product line that has been delighting barefoot runners for years.
+Overall, Vibram was able to add some much-needed features to a product line that has been delighting barefoot runners for years.